-Hurtsboro is a blue-collar town, with 53.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hurtsboro, you'll notice that it is more blue-collar than most other communities in America.
+53.82% of Hurtsboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hurtsboro is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Hurtsboro who work in office and administrative support (17.56%), healthcare suport services (11.45%), and sales jobs (3.82%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hurtsboro is worth considering.